 WATCH YOUR LANGUAGE

-the words panic attack from your vocabulary now, and you will see how easy it is to take back
+So banish the words panic attack from your vocabulary now, and notice how easy it is to take back control.